koushik-ms/tensorflow_image_classifier/README.md

 # Credits

-Credit goes to [Xblaster](https://github.com/xblaster) for the majority of this code.
-I've merely created a wrapper.
+Credit goes to [Xblaster](https://github.com/xblaster) & [@sirajology](https://github.com/llsourcell) for the majority of this code.
+I've merely customized it for the training data.